joel57/weather_app/README.md

-# Weather_App
+# Weather App

-An application that get weather info by city .
+A utility application that gets weather info by city .

 ## Technology